 When it comes to wind and solar, wind power is currently producing more – due to its generally lower costs.
 But creating a future that focuses on one form of renewable energy won’t work.
 Although playing to strengths is good, diversity is vital – as both wind and solar depend on something that’s inconsistent.
 Solar excels in during summers, when wind energy is typically lower.
 Vice versa, winds tend to be more consistent in winter when more clouds cover solar panels.
 Incorporating a wide portfolio of renewable energy solutions is something almost every country is taking on.

 Want to harness your own solar energy?
 You can with Pedleys.
-Get in touch with our friendly team online or call us on 1800 270 963 for an obligation-free quote today.
+Get in touch with our friendly Brisbane solar panel installers or call us on 1800 270 963 for an obligation-free quote today.